dongwhee-kim/QEC_Exercise/00_Background/README.md

 In superconducting systems, Quantum Error Correction (QEC) relies on parity qubits to periodically extract information from data qubits via Z- or X-type stabilizer circuits (Surface Code has **degree-4**, four data qubits mapped to one parity qubit).
 This process, known as **syndrome extraction**, projects continuous errors into discrete Pauli errors.
 These cycles repeat from initialization until the data qubits are measured (called logical measurement), with each iteration termed a QEC cycle (or round).
 And the measurement outcome of the parity qubits is called a **syndrome**.

 However, maintaining this loop is a strict race against time.
-On the existing device technology (Google Sycamore), the syndrome extraction circuit completes in approximately **1 µs** **[1, 2]**.
+On the existing device technology (Google Sycamore), the syndrome extraction circuit completes in approximately **1 µs** **[1, 2]** (**[13] completes in 1.1us**).
 This imposes a hard time constraint: if the decoding software cannot keep up with the data generation rate (throughput), the backlog grows indefinitely, causing buffer overflow.
 Consequently, designing accurate, real-time decoders is a critical area of research.

 **Note: Current Software-based MWPM decoding latency exceeds 1 µs.
 In fact, Google's paper reported an average decoding latency of 63 µs at distance-5, sustained for up to a million cycles using software-based parallel processing [9].**